wehlutyk/thesis/content/1-introduction-2-review.md

 While the main authors do define culture as "information that people acquire from others by teaching, imitation, and other forms of social learning" [@boyd_origin_2005, p.
 3], a definition which at first sight might prove difficult to reconcile with a non-informational view of culture (such as the incorporated views from @sec:intro-review-social), the mathematical models do not constrain the concept of culture as much.
 The approach also has deep links with the analysis of *Niche Construction* [e.g. @odling-smee_niche_2003], which offers promising steps towards a reconciliation with non-informational views of culture stressing the importance of the development process in evolution.
 I return to this subject in more detail in @sec:intro-review-neighbours.

+\add{sperber is a bit paradoxical.
+He (1996, 3, 101 FN 29, 113, 124) relies a lot on Evolutionary Psychology, but at the same time is very open about the complexities of the social/cultural.
+But now, most authors agree that there isn't substantial disagreement with DIT, which is much less committed to EP.}

 In the mid-nineties Dan Sperber formalised a second influential approach to the question of the evolution of culture: in a series of innovative articles gathered in @sperber_explaining_1996, the author puts forward a research programme called *Epidemiology of Representations* (better known today as *Cultural Attraction Theory*, or CAT), and seeks to provide the cognitive and social sciences with a common framework with which to address interdisciplinary questions.